Stardom Golden Week Fight Tour

 Stardom Golden Week Fight Tour (スターダムゴールデンウィークファイトツアー, Sutādamugōruden'u~īkufaitotsuā) was a professional wrestling event promoted by World Wonder Ring Stardom.
 The event took place on May 5, 2022, in Fukuoka, Japan at the Fukuoka Convention Center, with a limited attendance due in part to the ongoing COVID-19 pandemic at the time.

+Seven matches were contested at the event, including one on the pre-show, and three of Stardom's seven championships were on the line.
+The main event saw Saya Kamitani defeat Maika to retain the Wonder of Stardom Championship.
+In other prominent matches, FWC (Hazuki and Koguma) defeated Black Desire (Momo Watanabe and Starlight Kid) to win the Goddesses of Stardom Championship, and Mayu Iwatani defeated Thekla to win the SWA World Championship.

 Storylines

+Background

 After she successfully defended the World of Stardom Championship against Giulia at Stardom World Climax 2022 on March 26, Syuri announced her departure from Donna Del Mondo to create a new stable which was later named as God's Eye, with Mirai and Ami Sourei being the first two recruits that Syuri aligned herself with.
 The new unit's leader stated that God's Eye will number one more member on May 5, where they will face Donna Del Mondo in an elimination tag team match.
-On the first night of the 2022 Cinderella Tournament from April 3, Saya Kamitani and Maika went into a double diqsualification after they eliminated themselves simultaneously over the top rope.
+On the first night of the 2022 Cinderella Tournament from April 3, Saya Kamitani and Maika went into a double disqualification after they eliminated themselves simultaneously over the top rope.
 The 2021's edition of the tournament finalists were set to collide on May 5 for Kamitani's "White belt" after Maika issued a challenge.